knat/SData/README.md

 `SData.SchemaNamespaceAttribute`, `SData.SchemaClassAttribute` and `SData.SchemaPropertyAttribute` are compile-time attributes, they have nothing to do with runtime.
 Yeah, welcome to the metaprogramming world.

-7) Suppose Biz.sds is implemented in assembly ClassLibrary1, some months later, VipCustomer is added:
+7) Suppose Biz.sds is mapped in assembly ClassLibrary1, some months later, Administrator is added:

 ```
 //Biz2.sds